spenibus/rss-filter-php/README.md

      one of the sources, the item is discarded
    - this works like the logical operator `AND`

+ - `descriptionMatch`
+   - a regular expression usable by PCRE (preg_*), ex: `/(foo|bar)/siu`
+   - when at least one `descriptionMatch` matches the description of an item from one of the sources, the item is kept
+   - this works like the logical operator `OR`

+ - `descriptionMatchNot`
+   - a regular expression usable by PCRE (preg_*), ex: `/(foo|bar)/siu`
+   - when at least one `descriptionMatchNot` matches the description of an item from one of the sources, the item is discarded
+   - this works like the logical operator `AND NOT`

+ - `descriptionMatchMust`
+   - a regular expression usable by PCRE (preg_*), ex: `/(foo|bar)/siu`
+   - when at least one `descriptionMatchMust` doesn't match the description of an item from one of the sources, the item is discarded
+   - this works like the logical operator `AND`

  - `categoryMatch`
    - a regular expression usable by PCRE (preg_*), ex: `/(foo|bar)/siu`
    - when at least one `categoryMatch` matches any category of an item from one of